HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 burn it turning

 your little life too speck
-to find the cannibal (raison de entre)
+to track the cannibal (raison de entre)

 kindly let me, brace for
-burning, drop it right before i close your bouis
+burning, drop it right before i close your doubts

+how come you abandoned me
-don't let it reach me again
+don't let it reach me again (?)

-kinda love you
+kinda loath you
 trust in anima

-like
+make it turn to dust
 make it turn it up
+make it kinda love
+make it kinda love and
-make it love thy kind
+make it kinda love thy kind
+x prophet